How do I manage eGC1 changes during the approval process?

 Confirm you have the correct eGC1 number.

-Review the eGC1 to be sure you have edit access; it will not display with only read access.
+Review the eGC1 to be sure you have edit access; it will not display items with read-only access.

 Review My Research to see if the Funding Action is In GCA.
 Contact firstname.lastname@example.org for more information.

 Select the eGC1

 To create the advance click on the Select button for the desired eGC1.
 The advance form will display and will include information copied from the selected eGC1.
 Each section of the advance has its own user guide help article.

 The system will determine if the advance type will be New or Renewal based on the status of any Funding Actions in the selected eGC1’s cycle:

 New Advance: Selected eGC1’s cycle has no processed Funding Actions (authorized action of New or Renewal)

 Renewal Advance: Selected eGC1’s cycle has at least one processed Funding Action (authorized action of New or Renewal)

 Exception: When the selected eGC1 is a Competing Renewal, the advance type will be Renewal, even if the eGC1 is in a new cycle without a processed Funding Action.